bwesterf5/agility_dns_docs_17/docs/gslb/datacenters/index.rst

 https://gtm1.site1.example.com/tmui/Control/jspmap/xsl/gtm_dc/list

-.. note::   This task is only completed on gtm1.site1
+.. note::   The tasks in this section are to be only completed on gtm1.site1

 Create two darta centers according to the table below: